-The Council on Latin American and Iberian Studies (CLAIS) at Yale University, in partnership with IDIEZ (the Instituto de Docencia e Investigación Etnológica de Zacatecas, Mexico) offer the opportunity to study Classical and Modern Nahuatl at the beginning, intermediate and advanced levels in a summer intensive course that will be held at Yale in 2013.
+The Council on Latin American and Iberian Studies (CLAIS) at Yale University, in partnership with IDIEZ (the Instituto de Docencia e Investigación Etnológica de Zacatecas, Mexico) offer the opportunity to study Classical and Modern Nahuatl at the beginning, intermediate and advanced levels in an intensive course that will be held at Yale in Summer 2015.

-Apply for NHTL 125 through Yale Summer Sessions online at: https://apply.summer.yale.edu
+Apply for NHTL 125 through the Yale Summer Session online application at: https://apply.summer.yale.edu

-Tuition for three credits is $5,000 and must be paid to Yale University by May 1, 2013.
-Room and Board are not included.
-Financial aid is available (see below).
+Tuition for three credits is $5,000.
+Room and board are not included.
+Some partial tuition scholarships are available (see below).

-Financial Assistance: Yale’s CLAIS and its partners make every effort to ensure that financial constraints are not an obstacle for participating in the Summer Nahuatl Language program.
-If you are in need of financial assistance for the Summer Nahuatl Language course, please send a short statement of need to Jean Silk at Yale.
+Financial Assistance: We make every effort to ensure that financial constraints are not an obstacle for participating in the Summer Nahuatl Language program.
+If you need financial assistance to attend the course, please include a short statement of your need in the course selection section of the YSS application where you are asked to state your reasons for wishing to take the course.
 Financial aid may also be available in the form of FLAS fellowships through your own institution or another Title VI funded National Resource Center for Latin American Studies.

-Housing: Housing is available on campus in undergraduate dorms through Yale Summer Sessions.
-Students can find information about apartments off campus to sublet through University Housing at www.yale.edu/livingnh/community/rental.html and through various websites, including email@example.com and YaleInternational@yahoogroups.com.
+Housing: Housing with meals is available on campus in Yale’s residential colleges through Yale Summer Session.
+However, most summer Nahuatl students prefer to live off-campus.
+Students can find information about apartments off campus to sublet through University Housing www.yale.edu/livingnh/community/rental.html and through various websites, including email@example.com and YaleInternational@yahoogroups.com.

 The course seeks to: 1) develop students' oral comprehension, speaking, reading, writing and knowledge of language structure, as well as their cultural wisdom and sensibility, in order to facilitate their ability to communicate effectively, correctly and creatively in everyday situations; 2) provide students with instruments and experiences that demonstrate the continuity between past and present Nahua culture, through the study of colonial and modern texts and conversation with native speakers 3) penetrate into the historical, economic, political, social and cultural aspects of Nahua civilization; and 4) prepare students to take university level humanities courses taught in Nahuatl alongside native speakers.

-On May 10 and 11, 2013, the Northeastern group of Nahuatl Studies will host the Third Annual Conference and Workshop at Yale.
-The schedule will include advanced Nahuatl study, group document translation, and papers by scholars.
+On May 8 and 9, 2015, the Northeastern group of Nahuatl Studies will host the Sixth Annual Conference and Workshop at Yale.
+The program will include advanced Nahuatl study, group document translation, and papers by scholars.